cloudwan/gohan/docs/js_extension.md

 Check if dir

-- gohan_sync_fetch(path)

-Fetch a given path from Sync

-- gohan_sync_delete(path, prefix)

-Delete a given path from Sync.
-If prefix is given as ``true``, all paths which starts with ``path`` are deleted. path : sync path to be deleted prefix (optional) : boolean - whether to delete paths which starts with ``path``.
-This option is applied if gohan uses etcd v3 for sync.
-If gohan uses etcd v2, this option is translated as ``--recursive``

-- gohan_sync_watch(path, timeout, revision)

-Watch a given path in Sync starting from a given revision.
-This call is blocking no longer than a given timeout in milliseconds.
-If no event occurs in the given timeout, the function returns an empty object.

 # Testing javascript extensions

 You can test extensions using a testing tool bundled with Gohan with the command